The conversation

 • a dedicated renewable electricity plan anyone can sign up to, linked to revenues from the community battery

-• a community benefit fund linked to revenues from the battery.
+• a community energy fund linked to revenues from the battery.

 • publicly accessible electric vehicle charging points.